 Table of contents

-International Divorce UK covers the practical implications of succeeding in having a divorce petition heard in one jurisdiction rather than another?
+For those persons considering a divorce in Spain, a common query relates to how the divorce process in Spain differs from other jurisdictions.
 Well, of course this rather depends on which jurisdictions we are comparing.
 Here we take a very brief look some major variations on how the law operates with regard to divorce proceedings in the UK and Spain.

 1. Marriage classification in spain